sjmulder/flood/README.md

 **-n** *count*

 Limits the total number of command invocations.
-Once reached, flood waits for all previously launched command to complete, prints a tally, and exits.
+Once reached, flood waits for all previously launched commands to complete, prints a tally, and exits.

 Examlpes
 --------

-Flood *example.com* with 100 requests using *curl(1)* (don't do this), then print a tally:
+Flood *example.com* with 100 requests using *curl(1)* then print a tally:

     $ flood -n100 curl example.com